Robert Dudley, 1st Earl of Leicester: Condemned and pardoned

 On 6 July 1553, King Edward VI died and the Duke of Northumberland attempted to transfer the English crown to Lady Jane Grey, who was married to his second youngest son, Lord Guildford Dudley.
 Robert Dudley led a force of 300 into Norfolk where Edward's half-sister Mary was assembling her followers.
 After some ten days in the county and securing several towns for Jane, he took King's Lynn and proclaimed her in the marketplace.
 The next day, 19 July, Jane's reign was over in London.
 Soon, the townsmen of King's Lynn seized Robert Dudley and the rest of his small troop and sent him to Framlingham Castle before Mary I.

 Robert Dudley was imprisoned in the Tower of London, attainted, and condemned to death, as were his father and four brothers.
 His father went to the scaffold.
 In the Tower, Dudley's stay coincided with the imprisonment of his childhood friend, Edward and Mary's half-sister Elizabeth, who was sent there on suspicion of involvement in Wyatt's rebellion.
 Guildford Dudley was executed in February 1554.
 The surviving brothers were released in the autumn; working for their release, their mother (who died in January 1555) and their brother-in-law, Henry Sidney, had befriended the incoming Spanish nobles around Philip of Spain, Mary's husband.

 In December 1554, Ambrose and Robert Dudley took part in a tournament held to celebrate Anglo-Spanish friendship.
-Yet, the Dudley brothers were only welcome at court as long as King Philip was there, otherwise they were even suspected of associating with people who conspired against Mary's regime.
-In January 1557 Robert and Amy Dudley were allowed to repossess some of their former lands, and in March of the same year Dudley was at Calais where he was chosen to deliver personally to Queen Mary the happy news of Philip's return to England.
+Yet, the Dudley brothers were welcome at court only as long as King Philip was there, otherwise they were suspected of associating with people who conspired against Mary's regime.
+In January 1557, Robert and Amy Dudley were allowed to repossess some of their former lands, and in March of the same year Dudley was at Calais where he was chosen to deliver personally to Queen Mary the happy news of Philip's return to England.
 Ambrose, Robert, and Henry Dudley, the youngest brother, fought for Philip II at the Battle of St. Quentin in August 1557.
 Henry Dudley was killed in the following siege by a cannonball—according to Robert, before his own eyes.
 All surviving Dudley children — Ambrose and Robert with their sisters, Mary and Katherine — were restored in blood by Mary I's next parliament in 1558.